 Caponnetto et al. (2021) conducted a systematic review to summarize the effectiveness and safety of GONBs in treating cervicogenic headaches.
-The authors included seven studies, five observational studies and two non-RCTs with a total of 140 participants.
+The authors included seven studies, five observational studies, and two non- RCTs with a total of 140 participants.
 Follow-ups for outcomes evaluation varied among the studies, ranging from 5 minutes to 9 months after the procedure.
-Pain intensity was evaluated through the Visual Analogue Scale (VAS) or the Numeric Pain Rating Scale (NPRS).
+Pain intensity was evaluated through the VAS or the Numeric Pain Rating Scale (NPRS).
 The monthly mean frequency of pain was 27 days at baseline and changed to 3.2 after one week, 2.4 after two weeks, 3.6 after 1.5 months, and 2.3 after 3.5 months.
 In five studies, mean pain reduction ranged from 8.2 (at two weeks after the first block) to -0.1 (at one month after the third block).
 Three studies reported minor adverse events.
-The authors concluded that the limited available evidence suggested that GONBs effectively improve pain in patients with cervicogenic headache, both as acute and as a preventative treatment.
-The available studies are needed to confirm the efficacy of the procedure.
-[Author Lauretti et al. (2014) previously cited in this policy, is included in this study].
+The authors concluded that the limited available evidence suggested that GONBs effectively improve pain for individuals with cervicogenic headache, both as acute and as a preventative treatment.
+The available studies were either observational, non-controlled, or non-randomized trials with low-level evidence.
+Larger and randomized studies are needed to confirm the efficacy of the procedure.
+(Author Lauretti et al. [2014], previously cited in this policy, is included in this study).

 Friedman et al. (2020) conducted an RCT to determine whether GONB was as effective as intravenous (IV) metoclopramide for migraine.
 A double-dummy, double-blind, parallel-arm, non-inferiority study was conducted in two emergency departments (EDs).
 Individuals with moderate or severe intensity migraines were randomized to receive bilateral GONB, with each side administered 3 mL of bupivacaine 0.5% or metoclopramide 10 mg IV.
 The primary outcome was improvement in pain on a 0-10 scale between time 0 and 1 hour later.
 Secondary outcomes included sustained headache relief, defined as achieving and maintaining for 48 hours a headache level of mild or none without the use of additional analgesic medication and rescue medication in the ED.
 Over a 2.5-year study period, 99 participants were randomized, 51 to GONB and 48 to metoclopramide.
-Those who received the GONB reported a mean improvement of 5.0 and those who received metoclopramide reported a mean improvement of 6.1.
-Sustained headache relief was reported by 11/51 (22%) GONB and 18/47 (38%) metoclopramide patients.
-Of the 51 individuals with GONB, 17 (33%) required rescue medication in the ED vs. 8/48 (17%) metoclopramide patients.
-An adverse event was reported by 16/51 (31%) GONB patients and 18/48 (38%) metoclopramide patients.
+Those who received the GONB reported a mean improvement of 5.0, and those who received metoclopramide reported a mean improvement of 6.1.
+Sustained headache relief was reported by 11/51 (22%) GONB and 18/47 (38%) metoclopramide participants.
+Of the 51 individuals with GONB, 17 (33%) required rescue medication in the ED vs. 8/48 (17%) metoclopramide participants.
+An adverse event was reported by 16/51 (31%) GONB participants and 18/48 (38%) metoclopramide participants.
 The authors concluded that GONB with bupivacaine was less efficacious than IV metoclopramide for the first-line treatment of migraine in the ED.